Too Precious for the Bin: a Recipe for Food Waste Prevention!

 Reducing food waste and making it a priority, therefore, means moving towards better, fairer and more sustainable production and consumption methods.
 In spite of the recent ambitions displayed at the EU level, one can only regret the decision not to include “harvest food” in the freshly adopted common methodology for food waste measurement.
 This is the sign that good progress has been made but still needs to be translated into concrete and ambitious measures during the next mandate taking into account 2 key points:

-- As said above, food waste is only a consumer’s issue and needs to be tackled all along the food chain.
+- As said above, food waste is not only a consumer’s issue and needs to be tackled all along the food chain.

 - Fighting food waste cannot be an isolated policy and need to be part of an integrated EU food policy including the various policy areas affecting the food system.